lugensa/gocept.selenium/doc/webdriver-upgrade.rst

     ``[object Object]``
   * ``assertOrdered`` only works with relative xpath locators

-- methods removed from the selenese API:
+- methods removed from the Selenese API:

   * ``addCustomRequestHeader``
   * ``addLocationStrategy``